 a.
 A user may request access to their personal information by logging in to their Account on the The Mind Lab sites or by emailing email@example.com.
 If a user contacts The Mind Lab by email or phone (+64 9 964 4444), The Mind Lab may need to verify their identity for security purposes.
 Changes may take up to 10 days to take effect.
 If a user has questions regarding the specific personal information about them that The Mind Lab holds, they can contact firstname.lastname@example.org.
 Users can also contact Tech Futures Lab Limited by email email@example.com or phone +64 (9) 522 2858.The Mind Lab will hold a user’s information for as long as their User Account is active or as is needed to provide services to the user, or as long as TML is legally obliged to.
 If a user wishes to cancel their Account or request that The Mind Lab no longer uses their information to provide services, they can contact The Mind Lab at firstname.lastname@example.org.

 b.
 The Mind Lab will hold students enrolment records to comply with NZQA PTE Enrolment and Academic Records Rules 2012.
 This means enrolment records will be held until at least two years after the completion of the education.

-1 Tech Futures Lab is a wholly owned subsidiary of The Mind Lab.
-All policies and procedures of The Mind Lab also apply to Tech Futures Lab.
-Terms and Conditions, Policies and Declarations that relate to The Mind Lab also relate to Tech Futures Lab unless expressly stated otherwise.
+1 Tech Futures Lab is an education facility of The Mind Lab, a NZQA registered Tertiary Education Organisation under the provisions of the Education Act 1989.
+All policies and procedures of The Mind Lab also apply to Tech Futures Lab unless expressly stated otherwise.